What Is Cantilever Beam?

 Disadvantages Of Cantilever Beam:

 1. Large deflections restrict the size of cantilever beam.

 2. Generally results in larger moments.

-3. You either need to have a fixed support, or have a back span and check for uplift of the far support.
+3. You either need to have fixed support or have a back span and check for the uplift of the far support.

 4. when the cantilever beam is loaded at one end, the moment at the fixed end is higher, if more load is applied, it can break free from the support.